mouuuuaad/mouuuuaad/README.md

 I am a Staff Software Engineer working at the intersection of **systems engineering, programming languages, and Generative AI**.
 My focus is on building software that is not only fast and scalable, but also conceptually clean and architecturally sound.

-I spend most of my time designing **low-level systems**—compilers, runtimes, and high‑performance backends—where correctness, predictability, and long‑term maintainability matter more than short‑term convenience.
+I spend most of my time designing **low-level systems** compilers, runtimes, and high‑performance backends where correctness, predictability, and long term maintainability matter more than short‑term convenience.
 I care deeply about understanding *how things work under the hood* and making design decisions explicit rather than implicit.

 My core technical background includes **Rust, Go, Python, and Node.js**, with hands‑on experience across compiler construction, distributed systems, and production AI infrastructure.